agaffney-hub/airbnb-listing-insights/README.md

 ## 💡 Key Findings

 - **Superhost status** was a strong predictor of high review volume across both cities.
-- In **Stockholm**, guests valued practical amenities—washing machines, dishwashers, and kitchens stood out.
+- In **Stockholm**, guests valued practical amenities: washing machines, dishwashers, and kitchens stood out.
 - In **Sydney**, comfort and experience-oriented features like pools and stylish decor were more influential.
 - **Positive sentiment** in reviews closely tracked with higher ratings.
 Common keywords in top reviews included _clean_, _cozy_, and _comfortable_; low-rated listings often included _dirty_, _cramped_, or _noisy_.